hubotio/hubot/README.md

 Hubot is a chat bot, modelled after GitHub's Campfire bot, hubot.
 He's pretty cool.
 He's extendable with [community scripts](https://github.com/github/hubot-scripts) and your own custom scripts, and can work on [many different chat services](docs/adapters.md).

-**You'll probably never have to hack on this repo directly.**
+This repository provides a library that's distributed by `npm` that you you use for building your own bots.
+See the [documentation](docs/README.md) for details on getting up and running with your very own robot friend.

-Instead this repo provides a library that's distributed by `npm` that you simply require in your project.
-See the [documentation](docs/README.md) for more details on getting up an running with your very own robot friend.
+In most cases, you'll probably never have to hack on this repo directly if you are building your own bot.
+But if you do...

 ## Contributing